dzufferey/resync_oopsla20_artifact/README.md

 This is implemented in the file [`src/main/scala/psync/Round.scala`](https://github.com/dzufferey/psync/blob/master/src/main/scala/psync/Round.scala).
 A `Round` is the PSync model and an `EventRound` is the ReSync model.
 It is possible to get some of the benefit of ReSync with `Round` by overriding `expectedNbrMessages`.
-We will use that option when comparing PSync and ReSync.
+We use that option when comparing PSync and ReSync.

 ### Hardware Setup